marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/the-anatomy-of-an-aspnetcore-app.md

 #### Parameter binding

-As demonstrated above, you can bind query strings and request bodies to parameters.
-Even inject services as parameters, as seen before.
+As demonstrated above, you can bind route parameters, query strings, and request bodies to parameters.
+You can also inject services as parameters, as seen earlier.

 And you can return both primitive values and complex objects, as well as results that modify the response and its status code.

 And worth noting that the default serialization format is JSON.